radicle-dev/radicle.xyz/_guides/user.md

 ╰────────────────────────────────────────────────────────────────────────────────────────────╯
 </code></pre>

-The Radicle inbox is like notifications center, displaying issues and patches that are newly created or have unread comments or new activity.
+The Radicle inbox is like a notifications center, displaying issues and patches that are newly created or have unread comments or new activity.

 > 👾